Israeli foods you must try include spicy foods

 Shakshuka is one of the most popular dishes in Israel.
 It’s typically prepared by simmering eggs in tomato sauce with spices until they become soft.

 Shakshuka originated in North Africa.
-Unlike the other Mediterranean or Middle Eastern egg dishes, shakshuka is served in the morning instead of at dinner.
-Also, unlike other egg dishes, shakshuka is eaten plain, with bread or pickles, or with vegetables.
+Unlike other Mediterranean or Middle Eastern egg dishes, it is served in the morning instead of at dinner.
+Also, unlike other egg dishes, it is eaten plain, with bread or pickles, or with vegetables.

-It was named after the Arabic word "mixed up" because of its various ingredients, but there are several regional variations of shakshuka throughout Israel.
-Regardless of where you find it, however, you're guaranteed to get a savory meal that's hearty enough for lunch or dinner.
+Shakshuka was named after the Arabic word "mixed up" because of its various ingredients, but there are several regional variations throughout Israel.
+Regardless of where you find it, you're guaranteed a savory meal that's hearty enough for lunch or dinner.

 The dish's name comes from the Arabic word for "all mixed up," which refers to its ingredients.
 Shakshuka has a few variations depending on where you find it in Israel; it can be made sweeter or spicier depending on what foods are available regionally.
-But no matter where you find it, you're guaranteed to find a spicy meal that's hearty enough to keep you going all day long.
+But no matter where you see it, you're guaranteed to find a spicy meal that's hearty enough to keep you going all day.

 Shakshuka Recipe